 The EPI contributions, which are paid equally by employee and employer, had been based on monthly earnings.
 Contributions began to be deducted from semi-annual bonuses in 1995, and the contribution base was shifted completely from monthly earnings to annual earnings including bonuses in 2003.
 We focus on the NPI and EPI programs in our empirical analysis, and treat MAI pensioners as if they were EPI members, because the benefits structure is almost the same under these programs, and because our survey data do not distinguish between two types of pension for retired employees.
-In addition to these public pension programs, there are medical and long-term care programs for the elderly.
-Medical care schemes for the elderly, excluding an individual's own payments, which cover 10 percent of the total cost, are financed 30 percent by subsidies from the central and local governments and 70 percent by transfers from medical care insurance programs for the workers1.

-Our strategy is to use the impacts of institutional changes to the NPI and EPI programs over time on the income, poverty, and health of the elderly.
-The government has conducting a major pension reform about every five years over the past couple of decades, and the underlying policy direction until recent reforms has been to raise benefits levels in line with the underling growth of per-capita labor income.
+Our strategy is to use the impacts of institutional changes to the NPI and EPI programs over time on the income and poverty of the elderly.
+The government has been conducting a major pension reform about every five years over the past couple of decades, and the underlying policy direction until recent reforms has been to raise benefits in line with the underling growth of percapita labor income.
 In the case of the EPI, the government has explicitly or implicitly aimed to keep the replacement rate, which is the ratio of average benefits to average wage income of current workers, at around 60 percent.
 The government also has kept raising flat NPL benefits in line with the nationwide trend of average consumption expenditure.

 In turn, increasing benefits have required a steady rise in contributions: the EPI contribution rate rose from 10.6 percent in 1980 to 17.35 percent in 1996 on a monthly earnings (excluding bonuses) basis, and the NPI flat-rate contribution per month rose from 3,770 yen in 1980 to 13,300 yen in 1998.
-Also, the 1986 Pension Reform called for an increase in the eligibility age of the EPI earnings-related benefits for female employees from the previous 55 to 60 by 2000.
+In addition, the 1986 Pension Reform called for an increase in the eligibility age of the EPI earnings-related benefits for female employees from the previous 55 to 60 by 2000.